 - Submerge a clean sponge into the bucket and, starting from the top of the window, work the soapy water into the glass until you reach the bottom.

-- If grit and dirt is found on your sponge, use a clean sponge to repeat the step above until dirt and grime has been removed.
+- If grit and dirt are found on your sponge, use a clean sponge to repeat the step above until dirt and grime has been removed from all surfaces.